0. Introduction

 This formula measures our mistakes (called “cross-entropy loss”).

-Why cross-entropy loss works
+Why cross-entropy is an appropriate loss function

 The cross-entropy loss teaches our model to make confident, correct predictions while severely punishing mistakes.
 Let’s see how it works by examining the two curves in our plot, which show how we penalize predictions for spam and non-spam emails.